A Performance Portable Matrix Free Dense MTTKRP in GenTen: Numerical results

 We analyze the efficacy of our performance models in \cref{tab:model}.
 Our results show that the cache effects play a significant role for each algorithmic variant: the $T_\infty$ prediction is much too optimistic for each variant.
 The \Call{MTTKRP-ELEM}{} algorithm fails to surpass even the 0-cache predicted time $T_0$ for either device.
 As discussed in \cref{sec:elem}, this can be attributed to the uncoalesced repeated reads of the factor-matrices.
-The \Call{MTTKRP-SLICE}{} algorithm also fails to surpass $T_0$ on the GPU, though it does so on the CPU.
+The \Call{MTTKRP-SUB}{} algorithm also fails to surpass $T_0$ on the GPU, though it does so on the CPU.
 We hypothesize that this discrepancy is due to the much larger cache size of the CPU compared to the GPU.
-For \Call{MTTKRP-SLICE}{} on the CPU and \Call{MTTKRP-TILE}{} on both devices, the $0$-cache model is far to pessimistic while the $\infty$-cache model is too optimistic, indicating that the algorithms achieve (to some extent) the desired caching effects on the repeated reads of the factor matrices, Our empirical results for these methods align most with the $0, \mathbf{LM}$-cache model, achieving at least $90\%$ of the predicted time on the CPU and $40\%$ of the predicted time on the GPU.
+For \Call{MTTKRP-SUB}{} on the CPU and \Call{MTTKRP-TILE}{} on both devices, the $0$-cache model is far too pessimistic while the $\infty$-cache model is too optimistic, indicating that the algorithms achieve (to some extent) the desired caching effects on the repeated reads of the factor matrices.
+Our empirical results for these methods align most with the $0, \mathbf{LM}$-cache model, achieving at least $90\%$ of the predicted time on the CPU, $40\%$ of the predicted time on the H100 GPU, and $10\%$ of the predicted time on the MI300A GPU.
 We surmise that the higher accuracy of our models on the CPU is due to the fact that we use empirically measured peak bandwidth, while on the GPU we use the vendor reported ideal world numbers.